A Local Paint Company - Applying Higher Principles

 From Good to Great: Building a Standout Painting Business

-"Good to Great: Why Some Companies Make the Leap... and Others Don't" by Jim Collins, published in 2001, is a transformative business book I’ve always admired.
-I’ve never settled for being good—I aspire to be great.
-After a five-year study, Collins and his team pinpointed why some companies rise from good to truly great, sustaining that greatness over time.
-These foundational principles can inspire any business, including a painting company like 3 Ropes Painting, to achieve high ideals and lasting success.
-Here’s how these ideas apply and can elevate your operation.
+“Good to Great: Why Some Companies Make the Leap… and Others Don’t” by Jim Collins, 2001 is a business book I’ve always loved.
+I don’t settle for good—I want to be great.
+After a 5 year study, Collins and his team figured out why some companies go from good to great and sustain that greatness over time.
+These principles can apply to any business, including a painting company like 3 Ropes Painting to achieve high standards and long term success through painting services, commercial painting services and expert painting services.
+By applying Collins’ principles—disciplined people, thought and action—3 Ropes Painting can take its exterior painting and residential and commercial painting projects to the next level, deliver exceptional quality and customer satisfaction.
+Focusing on excellence in commercial painting services can make 3 Ropes Painting a market leader, delivering durable beautiful results for every customer.

 Key Concepts from "Good to Great"